quantumpurse/quantum-purse-v2/README.md

 the TPM.

-The previous DPAPI Credential Manager implementation is preserved in `windows_dpapi.rs` for reference.
+The previous DPAPI Credential Manager implementation is preserved in `sw_backed/windows_dpapi.rs` for reference.

 #### Linux — TPM seal via `tss-esapi`

 The 32-byte vault encryption key is sealed under the TPM's Storage Root Key (SRK) using `TPM2_Create`.
+A user-chosen PIN is set as the sealed object's `authValue` during creation and verified on-chip during every unseal — failed attempts count toward the TPM's dictionary attack lockout.
 The sealed blobs (Private + Public) are persisted to `tpm_sealed_blob.bin` on disk.
-On unlock, the SRK is recreated from a well-known template (deterministic — same template always produces the same SRK on the same TPM), the blobs are loaded, and `TPM2_Unseal` returns the 32 bytes.
+On unlock, the SRK is recreated from a well-known template (deterministic — same template always produces the same SRK on the same TPM), the blobs are loaded, the PIN is verified by the TPM, and `TPM2_Unseal` returns the 32 bytes.
 The key never leaves the TPM in plaintext except during the unseal operation, and the sealed blob is useless on another machine.

 Binary blob format: `[u32 LE: private_len][private bytes][public bytes]`.